external-secrets/external-secrets/docs/provider/secretserver.md

 Please note: `Retrieving a specific version of a secret is not yet supported.`

-Note that because all Secret Server secrets are JSON objects, you must specify `remoteRef.property`.
+Note that because all Secret Server secrets are JSON objects, you must specify the `remoteRef.property` in your ExternalSecret configuration.<br />
 You can access nested values or arrays using [gjson syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).

 ```yaml